 People who need trigger warnings to get through each day without having a successive series of emotional meltdowns don’t want to dwell in reality and make it difficult for those of us who do.
 It’s unrealistic and self-absorbed to expect others to tiptoe around their feelings and emotional reasoning lest they experience the tiniest scintilla of personal offense or emotional discomfort.

 Someone who goes into emotional tailspin or full-on crisis from reading a blog post doesn’t need a trigger warning.
-They need professional offline help, so that they don’t go into emotional tailspins when reading blogs.
+They need professional offline help, so they don’t go into emotional tailspins in reaction to articles, comments, Tweets and videos they dislike or disagree with.

 Want to Say Goodbye to Crazy?
 Buy it HERE.